 An introduction to photochemistry with a focus on current catalytic applications.
-The course will focus on the fundamental concepts of photochemistry and lightinduced chemistry of common organic functional groups.
+The course will focus on the fundamental concepts of photochemistry and light-induced chemistry of common organic functional groups.
 Modern applications of photochemistry in catalysis involving transition metals, semiconductors, supramolecular materials, and nanomaterials will also be discussed.
 Prerequisites: CHEM 221/222 or 220 or 225.
-Three credits and tutorial/lab.
+Three credits.